Work from Home Jobs Have Cyber Security Risks – Be Careful What You Download as You Start Working Remotely

 A VPN, or virtual private network, is software that can be used on your phone or computer.
 A VPN encrypts all of the information your device is sending whenever the VPN is turned on.
 That means all of your messages, emails, photos, and passwords are encrypted so they cannot be read by hackers or other prying eyes.

 VPNS protect others from seeing your messages, emails, photos, and the websites you’ve been looking at by encrypting data sent from the device.
 Consumers use a VPN to connect to the internet securely.
 This is especially useful when you want to shop online or are anytime you are using a public WiFi network like those found in coffee shops.

-Corporate VPNs, like Perimeter 81, are more robust and protect your computer, the corporate IT servers, cloud computing resources and office resources.
+Corporate VPNs, are more robust and protect your computer, the corporate IT servers, cloud computing resources and office resources.
 From hackers.

 The VPNs I recommended cost money, but they are inexpensive.
 For about five USD per month, depending on which one you select and how long you subscribe for.
 I pay for IPVanish quarterly.

 NordVPN has more servers to connect than IPVanish.
 Since VPNs can cause a noticeable slowdown, a large selection of servers is an advantage as you can choose the server nearest to you and change any time if it’s not working out.
 This is a feature that can really help increase connection speed which is a top reason why people choose NOT to protect themselves a VPN.
 I use IPVanish as it was recommended by afraid and it has worked well for me even when I traveled to Taiwan.